-Under our proposed residential tariff assignment policy, existing customers with an interval meter and at least 12-months of interval meter data will be reassigned from the Anytime tariff to the transitional Seasonal TOU tariff.
+Under our proposed residential tariff assignment policy, existing customers with an interval meter and at least 12-months of interval meter data will be reassigned from the Anytime tariff to the Seasonal TOU tariff.

-The network bill impact of a reassignment of a non-solar and solar residential customer from the Anytime tariff to the Seasonal TOU and transitional Seasonal TOU tariff is illustrated in the figure below.
+The network bill impact of a reassignment of a non-solar and solar residential customer from the Anytime tariff to the Seasonal TOU tariff is illustrated in the figure below.

-Figure 39: Impact of reassignment from Anytime to Seasonal TOU and transitional Seasonal TOU tariffs
+Figure 39: Impact of reassignment from Anytime to Seasonal TOU tariff